 So in the fall of 2013, Mom and Dad made the decision to put the farm up for sale and move.
 It wasn't an easy choice to make but in reality it was the only choice left.

-Over the years Dad had collected a filing cabinet full of lease agreements, letters and notification packages but he had rarely bothered with them too much.
-I think mostly because he dreaded having to deal with these pushy, arrogant people.
-His overall experiences with the oil/gas brotherhood rarely resulted in a positive outcome for him or for the farm.
+Over the years Dad had collected a filing cabinet full of lease agreements, letters and notification packages but he had rarely bothered with them too much, mostly because he dreaded having to deal with these pushy, arrogant people.
+His overall experiences with the oil/gas brotherhood rarely resulted in a positive outcome for him or for our farm.

 Then one spring afternoon in 2005, while visiting with the neighbor, Dad was told that all he has to do was write a simple letter in response to their form-letter offer for a "review of the annual compensation" and, as it happened to the neighbor, EnCana would automatically jack up the pittance for their yearly lease by simply adding a little more to the currently due cheque!

 So when we received EnCana's rental notice for well 3 (W3) we penned our first letter to EnCana on June 3, 2005.